 Adaptive forms require Submit actions to process user-specified data.
 A Submit action determines the task performed on the data that you submit using an adaptive form.

-You can leverage multi-sign experience of Adobe Sign in adaptive forms.
-Consider the following when configuring Adobe Sign in adaptive forms.
-For details, see Using Adobe Sign in an adaptive form.
+You can leverage multi-sign experience of Acrobat Sign in adaptive forms.
+Consider the following when configuring Acrobat Sign in adaptive forms.
+For details, see Using Acrobat Sign in an adaptive form.

 A document of record (DoR) is a flattened PDF version of an adaptive form that you can print, sign, or archive.